 Clinical Research Internship Study Program (Florida)

-The Mayo School of Health Sciences (MSHS) Clinical Research Internship Study Program (CRISP) is a well-defined, structured program for college students to participate in clinical research.
-The program is a great way for students to test their inclinations toward careers in medicine, health care and science.
-Students will be placed with a physician mentor to work on a clinical research project.
+This 10-week summer program is a great way for students to test their inclinations toward careers in medicine, health care and science.
+Students are placed with a physician mentor to work on a clinical research project.

 The ambulatory facilities provide clinical services ranging from primary to specialty care and advanced procedures.
 Mayo Clinic Hospital provides comprehensive inpatient services, including surgical and medical intensive care units, specialized solid-organ transplant units, and advanced cardiac and neurosurgery facilities.

-Students will need to commit a minimum of 20 hours a week to work on their research project.
+Students need to commit a minimum of 20 hours a week to work on their research project.